maddymz/Mathlab/README.md

 ## SER 515 Fall 2019 - Scratch Knockoff for Maths

-This project is inteded for coursework
+This project is inteded for coursework.

+### Description

+This is a small project and the objective is to develop a working product to help youngsters learn to form valid math expressions, which is inspired from SCRATCH (https://scratch.mit.edu/) program that visually teaches programming to middle schoolers. - to help youngsters learn to form valid math expressions.

 ## Technologies

 ReactJS

 MaterialUI

 NodeJS

 ## Available Scripts